gtvj/linux/machine-set-up-16-04.md

     * Click the 'Disabled' button and check 'Enabled'
     * Click 'Grab key combination'
     * Set `<super>space` as the combination
+* Disable the 'Key to lock screen' combination (because it conflicts with PhpStorm reformatting shortcut, which is used far more often)

 ## Install and configure development tools